Avalanche Express

-Avalanche Express is a 1979 adventure thriller film starring Lee Marvin, Robert Shaw, Maximilian Schell and Linda Evans, and produced and directed by Mark Robson.
-The plot is about the struggle over a defecting Soviet general.
-The screenplay by Abraham Polonsky was based on a 1977 novel by Colin Forbes.
-It was the last film for Shaw and Robson, who both died during production in 1978.
+Avalanche Express is a 1979 adventure thriller film starring Lee Marvin, Robert Shaw, Maximilian Schell, Linda Evans, Joe Namath and Horst Buchholz.
+It was produced and directed principally by Mark Robson, and completed by Monte Hellman after his death during mid-production.
+Based on a 1977 novel by British author Colin Forbes, the film is about the struggle over a defecting Soviet general, who flees aboard a trans-European express train.

-Synopsis
+Shooting took place on-location in West Germany and Italy.
+The film had a difficult production following the death of director-producer Robson, with Hellman and Gene Corman hired to finish the remaining days of principal photography and oversee post-production.
+This was also the final film of actor Robert Shaw, who died in August 1978, a year before the film's premiere.

+Plot

-Soviet General Marenkov (Robert Shaw) decides to defect to the West.
+Soviet General Marenkov decides to defect to the West.
 He is in charge of Operation Winter Harvest, a plot to poison crops in the West.
-CIA agent Harry Wargrave (Lee Marvin) leads the extraction team.
+CIA agent Harry Wargrave leads the extraction team.
 Marenkov meets the team in Milan at La Scala where a rehearsal of Nabucco is underway.

 Wargrave's team hustles Marenkov onto the Atlantic Express train to travel across Europe.
 During the extraction, Wargrave is killed, but his death is a ruse.
 He reappears on the train's crew, and he is using Marenkov as bait to lure Soviet agents out of hiding.
 Wargrave knows they will attack the train and expose their identities.

-KGB spy-catcher Nikolai Bunin (Maximilian Schell) leads the Soviet agents who try several ways of stopping Marenkov's defection.
+KGB spy-catcher Nikolai Bunin leads the Soviet agents who try several ways of stopping Marenkov's defection.
 They trigger an avalanche.
 Wargrave blows up the gangway connection between the front and the back of the train, which allows the lead cars to escape to the safety of a tunnel.
 At another point, the train is hijacked, but the attempt is foiled.
 The film ends with Marenkov safely on board a jet headed for his debriefing in the West.